USAJOBS/openopps-help/applicants/find.md

 An opportunity that’s “in progress” has already started.
 Participants have been assigned and are working on the opportunity.
 You can’t apply to an opportunity that’s “in progress”.

-### Profile match

-We use Skills Engine ™ to analyze the skills you list in your profile and the skills needed for an opportunity.
-We will highlight opportunities based on how well your skills match.
-The matching can range from **Good** to **Better** to **Best**.

-You can apply to any opportunity, even ones that don’t show as a match, and the opportunity creator will not know if you match the opportunity.
-Use the profile match as a guideline to understand which opportunities might be a good fit for your skills.

 ### Community

 You can search for opportunities specific to a community.
 These opportunities typically share a common goal or interest, such as acquisitions or cyber.